ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

         **Offline**

-        For *offline* mode, because you log towards a local file system, point the offline directory to a shared storage path that all nodes can write to (See :ref:`Set up a shared file system<set-up-shared-file-system>` for more information).
+        For *offline* mode, because you log towards a local file system, point the offline directory to a shared storage path that all nodes can write to.
+        See :ref:`Set up a shared file system<set-up-shared-file-system>` for more information.

         .. code-block:: python